object88/cprofile/README.md

 # cprofile

-Tool to read a process gather useful information about a Go program
+Tool to gather useful information about a Go program

 ## Problem

+Would like to understand the composition of a partial or complete Go program (library or executable) via AST exporation.

 Would like to be able to easily observe performance of Golang programs, sorting and filtering to discover hotspots, with a cross-platform interactive GUI.